Based on 1,574 Consumer Experiences

 |Easy to lift, turn, move||b-||Average weight is about 2.5 pounds.|

-The table evaluates feather pillows that have at least 80% owner satisfaction based on 100 or more owner experiences.
+The table below evaluates feather pillows with at least 80% owner satisfaction based on 100+ consumer experiences.
 Important: Information below regarding firmness, loft and sleep position shows what tends to be true for owners.
 Your own personal evaluation may differ.

 |Luxury Goose Feather Pillow||Original Feather Pillow||Old Fashion Style Granny Ticking Feather Pillow||Classic Feather Pillow||ECB||Circle of Down Soft-medium Support Pillows|